 Day Of Turks

-Day of the Turks is a holiday that’s observed annually on the 23rd of April and commemorates the cultural diversity of the country by paying homage to the Turkish community.
-The Turkish community is a cultural link between the Republic of Kosovo and the Republic of Turkey.
+Day of the Turks is a holiday observed annually on the 23rd of April that commemorates the cultural diversity of the country by paying homage to the Turkish community.
+The Turkish community serves as a cultural link between the Republic of Kosovo and the Republic of Turkey.

 In Kosovo, Kosovan Turks are a minority.
-The Turkish people originally began to settle in the Balkans during the 7th century, but it wouldn’t be until the late 14th century that the numbers began to steadily rise in Kosovo after the Battle of Kosovo when the region came under Ottoman rule.
+The Turkish people originally began to settle in the Balkans during the 7th century, but it was not until the late 14th century that their numbers began to steadily rise in Kosovo after the Battle of Kosovo, when the region came under Ottoman rule.

 Facts About Kosovo

-While we were researching Day of the Turks, we decided to also research some facts about Kosovo as well.
-The result is a list of the following facts that we feel that everyone will find interesting.
+While researching Day of the Turks, we decided to also research some facts about Kosovo.
+The result is a list of the following facts that we feel everyone will find interesting.
 Let’s take a quick look at them before continuing on with how this holiday is observed.

 • Most of Kosovo’s population is Muslim.